The Footsteps of Jesus

 about obtaining a blessing for their own souls.
 But the thing to be shunned

-is being concerned for that alone.
-When the believer treads the threshold of
+is being concerned for ourselves alone.
+When the believer treads the

-the sanctuary, it is very proper for his cry to be, "O You who speak peace
+threshold of the sanctuary, it is very proper for his cry to be, "O You who

-to Your people and to Your saints, speak peace to my waiting soul.
-I beseech
+speak peace to Your people and to Your saints — speak peace to my waiting

-are called upon to make with the view of reclaiming those who are ignorant
+which we are called upon to make with the view of reclaiming those who are

 The reader may recollect the language which the Jewish